 Let Your Own "Metaphysical Guilt" Guide You to Act for Others, South African Human-Rights Defender Tells 2012 SCU Law Graduates

-Your own sense of "metaphysical guilt" can and should be a powerful impetus to defend the rights of others, Paul van Zyl, a key architect of South Africa's Truth & Reconciliation Commission told the 300 graduating students from Santa Clara University School of Law.
+SANTA CLARA, Calif., May 19, 2012 — Your own sense of “metaphysical guilt” can be a powerful impetus to defend the rights of others, Paul van Zyl, a key architect of South Africa’s Truth and Reconciliation Commission told the 300 graduating students from Santa Clara University School of Law.

 The law school’s commencement took place at 9:30 a.m.
 Saturday, May 19, in the University’s Mission Gardens.

 Van Zyl, who received an honorary doctorate of laws at the event, is the former executive secretary of the famed Truth and Reconciliation Commission of his home country, South Africa, from 1995 to 1998.
 He helped develop the structure, modus operandi, and operations of the commission, which was charged with investigating and reconciling victims and perpetrators of South Africa’s Apartheid-era crimes.